 The podcast includes contributions from HRH The Prince of Wales, IMF chief Kristalina Georgieva, labour representative Sharan Burrow and the chief executives of Microsoft, MasterCard and BP.

-And you can watch the whole Great Reset launch here.
+You can watch the whole Great Reset launch here.

 Find all previous episodes of World Vs Virus here.